Bio-exo-0210/Bioinformatics/GWAS.md

 # Phenotyping data
 1. The phenotype of interest which could be a specific disease, physical trait, or biochemical measurement.
-2. Additional data like age, sex, ethnicity, and other clinical parameters are also considered as phenotypic data.
+2. Additional data like age, sex, ethnicity, and other clinical parameters are also considered phenotypic data.